PartTimeJS/Postgres-Raid-Webhooks/README.md

 	- moment
 	- pm2
 4) Set Configs
-	- In files/config_pgwh.example.json, add your bot token, and webhook IDs/Tokens.
-Rename as config_pgwh.json.
+	- In files/webhooks_config.example.json, add your bot token, add json directories (PMSF included by default), and 		webhook IDs/Tokens.
+Rename as webhooks_config.json.
-	- In pgWebhooks.js, you need to insert your database information in the marked constraints.
+	- No changes are necessary to pgWebhooks.js.
 5) Create the Notification and Trigger in your Postgres Database

 RUN THESE EXACTLY AS IS:

-	CREATE OR REPLACE FUNCTION raids_event() RETURNS TRIGGER AS $$ DECLARE
+	CREATE OR REPLACE FUNCTION notify_event() RETURNS TRIGGER AS $$ DECLARE
 		data json;
 		notification json;